sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-servicenow-connector.md

 ## Configure incremental data sync

-Incremental data sync updates the Zendesk data to Dataverse in realtime through automated triggers.
+Incremental data sync updates the ServiceNow data to Dataverse in realtime through automated triggers.
 ServiceNow uses scripts to trigger notifications when a record is created, updated, and deleted.
 You must use the Customer Service Plugin to trigger these notifications.
 You must create the script in the following order:

 1. Create REST Message